octo-technology/OpenTezos/docs/michelson/instructions.md

     iff COMPARE / x : hd : []  =>  -1 : []
 ```

-If the boolean parameter is _False_ then the element will be removed.
+If the boolean argument is _False_ then the element will be removed.

 ![](../../static/img/michelson/michelson_instruction_updatesetremove_example.svg)
 <small className="figure">FIGURE 24: Illustration of the `UPDATE` instruction</small>

-If the boolean parameter is _False_ then the element will be inserted.
+If the boolean argument is _True_ then the element will be inserted.

 ![](../../static/img/michelson/michelson_instruction_updatesetinsert_example.svg)
 <small className="figure">FIGURE 25: Illustration of the `UPDATE` instruction</small>